What: Online Educator Course

 Where: ONLINE at your convenience (no set class times)

-Who: Upper elementary teachers (3rd – 6th grades)
+Who: All educators, especially upper elementary teachers (3rd – 6th grades)

-Credit: 2 graduate credits available for an additional $42.00
+Credit: 2 graduate credits available through Southern Utah University

 Join us for an exciting trip back in time to investigate archaeology!

 You will use this virtual workshop to practice the basics of scientific inquiry (observation, inference, evidence, and classification) using authentic archaeological data.
 You will learn first hand how to help your students apply archaeological concepts as they investigate a shelter using primary data sources such as maps, artifact illustrations, historic photographs and oral histories.
 By using this curriculum you will fulfill many Common Core State Standards requirements in social studies, English Language Arts, and math (CCSS alignments).
 Your students discover archaeology and history through engaging hands-on activities.